GZante/Metal-cost/README.md

-# Metal-cost

-GUI for metal price calculation.
-Allos calculating price of a metal based on its content in a waste or mineral.
-Prices can be found in the attached excel file.
-Price are varying, and highly dependent on the metal form and purity.

 # Metal Price Forecasting using LSTM

 This repository contains code for forecasting metal prices using a Bidirectional Long Short-Term Memory (LSTM) neural network.
 Additionally, it includes a Tkinter-based GUI application for visualizing metal values and calculating the total metal value based on user input.